In Force — Phase 1 active from 1 May 2026

 Section 03 — Member Alert

-Are You Being Charged for the RRA fact sheet by Your Agent?
+Are you being charged for the RRA fact sheet by your agent?

 Member Alert — Know Your Rights

-Charging landlords separately for routine RRA communication is not acceptable
+Charging landlords separately for routine RRA communication is not acceptable.

 Sending clients a regulatory update or compliance document is a basic professional obligation for any letting agent.
 It falls within the scope of standard property management services and should not attract an additional charge.
 It is not a discretionary service.